 Since you have such a short time to make an impression, the design of your pop up exhibition stands can make a huge difference to the amount of attention – and sales – your company gets when it exhibits at an exhibition or trade show.

 In this quick guide, we’ll cover the basics of effective design for pop up trade show displays.
-Read on to learn more about how to design a stand, how you can make sure your display catches eyes and makes an impression at your next trade show.
+Read on to learn more about how to design a stand, how you can make sure your pop-up display design catches eyes and more importantly make an impression at your next trade show.

-Pop up displays: What you should know (or tell your designer)
+Pop up exhibition stand design: What you should know (or tell your designer)